mcharouk/aws/Certification/machinelearning.md

 ## Comprehend

+* Service that works on documents
+  * sentiment detection
+  * detect events
+  * extract key phrases
+  * returns a list of entities identified in a document
+  * PII detection
+  * Dominant language
 * it's possible to create a custom model in comprehend
 * to share a model to other accounts, define a resource based policy, and use importModel API action to import the model in the target account
 * can predict in bulk using StartSentimentDetectionJob that gets data from an S3 location